Authorities find remains they think are fugitive Travis Decker, accused of killing his 3 daughters in Washington state, officials say

 The scene was still being processed, the office said, adding that DNA analysis would be conducted to confirm that the remains are indeed Decker's.

-The 32-year-old Decker, a former Army soldier with extensive survival skills, was accused in May of killing his three daughters, 9-year-old Paityn Decker, 8-year-old Evelyn Decker and 5-year-old Olivia Decker.
+The 32-year-old, a former Army soldier with extensive survival skills, was accused in May of killing his three daughters, 9-year-old Paityn Decker, 8-year-old Evelyn Decker and 5-year-old Olivia Decker.

 A search for Decker began on May 30 after the girls' mother reported that he had not returned them on time to her home in Wenatchee, Washington, about 100 miles east of Seattle, following a planned visit.

 Three days later, their bodies were found down an embankment at a campsite in the Cascade Mountains.
-Their wrists were bound with zip ties, and an autopsy determined the girls died from suffocation, authorities said.
+Their wrists were bound with zip ties, and an autopsy determined they had died from suffocation, authorities said.

 DNA testing confirmed Decker was the sole suspect in their murders.

+Chelan County Sheriff Mike Morrison told the station some items found near the remains, such as clothing, were similar to what Decker was wearing when he was last seen.
+Crews also found "personal items," Morrison said, but he but did not specify what they were.

+Drones and cadaver dogs were used in the latest search, KIRO reports.

-Photos showing how he might have changed his appearance were released in June, and a reward of up to $20,000 was being offered for information leading to his arrest.
+Photos showing how Decker might have changed his appearance were released in June, and a reward of up to $20,000 was being offered for information leading to his arrest.

 Earlier this month, the FBI said it had found bones that might be Decker's, but then it was determined that the bones weren't from a human.